drakakisgeo/PictureFill/README.md

 PictureFill::make("images/themes/mypic.jpg","A giant stone face at The Bayon temple in Angkor Thom, Cambodia")
 ```

-You may wonder where how you can set the media queries or the different variations of images? ( _small, medium e.t.c)
+You may wonder how you can set the media queries or the different variations of images? ( _small, medium e.t.c)

 There is a config file